 Executive Summary

-Finding strong domain
+Finding a strong expired domain

 When the co-founder first reached out to me, they didn’t even have a domain.
-After a quick consultation, we established a clear criteria:
+After a quick consultation, we established clear criteria:

 - Leverage existing authority: Buy an expired domain with some backlinks and domain age.